zadarastorage/zadara-examples/k8s/rke2/README.md

     * Bastion VM on the public subnet (accessible to the world) with access to the private subnet (where the Kubernetes nodes will be located)
     * Network Load Balancer to hold the Kubernetes API Server endpoints - accessible to the world by default, can be hardened for Bastion-only access as part of Terraform variable `expose_k8s_api_publicly`
     * Elastic IPs for the Bastion as well as the Network Load Balancer
+* Due to current zCompute limitation, you will need to re-apply Terraform again in order to poplate tags (resource names, etc.)
 * Terraform will output the relevant information required for step #3 - if you lose track of them you can always run `terraform output` to list them again
 * In addition you will also be required to provide the NLB's private & public IPs and internal DNS name (you can get those from the GUI)